Joe Milazzo II, PE

 Natalie serves as the Senior Marketing and Policy Manager of the Regional Transportation Alliance business coalition.
 She coordinates organization management and engagement through communication, marketing, and membership and community outreach.

 Natalie works to effectively demonstrate RTA’s mission, objectives, and accomplishments which allow RTA to fully engage stakeholders and provide valuable opportunities for the regional business community.
 She has helped coordinate meetings with transportation professionals from across the country, as well as state and federal leaders and elected officials to advance transportation in the Triangle.

 Natalie is a graduate of the 31st Leadership Raleigh class of the Greater Raleigh Chamber of Commerce.

-Natalie has been a member of the RTA staff since 2011, and previously served as RTA Operations Manager.
+Natalie has been a member of the RTA staff since 2011, and previously served as RTA Marketing and Policy Manager and RTA Operations Manager.
 She is a graduate of N.C.
 State University with a Bachelor of Arts degree in Communication, and is currently pursuing a Master of Professional Studies in Community and Economic Development at Penn State.